eprbell/rp2/README.dev.md

 Finally add a console script to [setup.cfg](setup.cfg) pointing the new country rp2_entry (see the US example in the console_scripts section of setup.cfg).

 **NOTE**: as mentioned, the country infrastructure is experimental.
-If you're interested in adding support for a new country and have feedback or notice missing functionality, open an [PR](CONTRIBUTING.md).
+If you're interested in adding support for a new country and have feedback or notice missing functionality, open a [PR](CONTRIBUTING.md).

 ## Frequently Asked Developer Questions
 Read the [frequently asked developer questions](docs/developer_faq.md).